Blackspo0n/personal-career-blog-ghost/README.md

 There also come downsites with my try to use less javascript.
 Some Ghost features like "Sign up" to a newsletter and even the searchbar aren´t functional without javascript.
-But Ii will try to implement solution that work even without it.
+But I will try to implement solution that work even without it.

 But for now my goal is to create at least my expected theme without javascript.